Other ADB Members

 |07A - Direct lending & reserve drawdown|

 Government of Canada Bond Purchase Program (GBPP): Purchases will begin with a minimum of CAD5 billion per week across the yield curve.
 The program will be adjusted as conditions warrant but will continue until the economic recovery is well underway.
-As of June 24 ,T-bill holdings have increased by CAD99.41 billion, while goverrnment bond holdings have increased by CAD83.573 billion [update]; June 3, Bank of Canada began purchasing Government of Canada Real Return Bonds; as of June 24, the purchased amount is CAD1.28 billion. [update]
+As of September 16 ,T-bill holdings have increased by CAD74.864 billion, with the maximum increase since the end of February occurring on July 29 at CAD115.008 billion; goverrnment bond holdings have increased by CAD150.506 billion as of September 16, which is also the peak figure [update]; June 3, Bank of Canada began purchasing Government of Canada Real Return Bonds; as of September 16, the purchased amount is CAD2.676 billion, which is also the point of maximum increase since the purchases began. [update]

 |08 - International Assistance Received|